sakaifee/sakaifee/README.md

 ### Hi there!
 My name is Kaifee <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px"></a>

-## I'm a Full Stack Developer!!
+## I'm a Software Engineer!!

-- 👨‍💻 &nbsp;I’m currently working on something cool 🤣
+- 👨‍💻 &nbsp;I’m currently working on Frontend Development 🤣
 - 👯 &nbsp;I’m looking to collaborate with other developers
-- 🔭 &nbsp;I’m currently learning backend development
 - ⚡ &nbsp;Fun fact: I love to have a cup of coffee in my hand at all times